How to become a football referee

 You can become a referee through a structured training programme run by the Football Association (FA).

 The course is a mix of online and face-to-face training.
-You must complete the online learning and do safeguarding training before you complete the face-to-face module.
+You must finish the online learning and do safeguarding training before you complete the face-to-face module.